Beerooke31/CupcakeSmash2025/content/step_8/_index.md

 ## Let's mix it up - randomising the cupcakes!

 Great job on getting your game running so far!
-Now it's time to add a twist ... we obviously don't want the cupcake to always pop up in the first hole because that would make for a pretty boring (and easy) game!
+Now it's time to add a twist ...
+We obviously don't want the cupcake to always pop up in the first hole because that would make for a pretty boring (and easy) game!
 Instead we'll create a new function to randomly pick which hole the cupcake will appear in.

 At the moment our `popUp` function looks like this: